Classes

 Kits

-These can be for science, cooking, sewing, magic etc. Lean in to what ever your child is interested in at the time.
+These can be for science, cooking, sewing, magic etc. Lean in to whatever your child is interested in at the time.
 Last year my son got a microscope along with a science kit, and has spent many hours looking at cool objects under the microscope.

 Travel Gear